 Bob has worked for the Environment Agency for nearly 30 years.
 For 8 years he worked as the groundwater and contaminated land technical specialist for the Agency's Hampshire and the Isle of Wight operational area.
-Following this he joined the then National Groundwater and Contaminated Land Centre, now part of the Environment and Business Directorate of the Agency where he resides as a Principal Scientist.
+Following this he joined the then National Groundwater and Contaminated Land Centre, now part of the Environment and Business Directorate of the Agency where he resides as a Principal Scientist within the Chief Scientist's Group.

-Over the past 20+ years, in addition to waste research, he has undertaken research and developed technical guidance on all aspects of managing land contamination and supported operational colleagues' site investigations in the field.
+Over the past 20+ years, in addition to acting as the technical assessor for end-of-waste applications with the potential to impact land and groundwater quality, he has undertaken waste research and developed technical guidance on all aspects of managing land contamination and supported operational colleagues' site investigations in the field.